+As part of our commitment to security, Instructure is dedicated to keeping our employees up-to-date and informed of the latest industry developments and practices.
 Instructure provides employees with security awareness training upon hire and annually thereafter.
 Included as part of Instructure's security awareness training are valuable insights and guidance related to keeping customer data and Instructure assets secure from the variety of common threats against these assets.
-Employees are made aware of Instructure's security and other policies, are made aware of common attacks (such as phishing and social engineering) and are required to acknowledge completion of training.
+This also includes a requirement for all employees to read, understand, and sign the Family Educational Rights and Privacy Act (FERPA) and Children's Online Privacy Protection Act (COPPA) compliance forms.